cancel

 To quote the OP: "I am concerned about sensor damage and to a lesser extent shutter damage on mirrorless cameras when framing a scene with the sun or other high intensity light sources like lasers."

 One of the things one learns early on in life is not to stare at the sun directly, certainly not through a magnifying glass or a telescope - it can blind you.
-Even light off reflected snow can cause snow blindness, something the ancient Innuit bands of the far north combatted with snow goggles, just we use sunglasses for today.
+Even reflected light off snow can cause snow blindness, something the ancient Innuit bands of the far north combatted with snow goggles, just as we use sunglasses for today.
 So, looking at a bright light without optical focusing is, in itself, a high-risk endeavour - common sense applies.
 If one is shooting a solar eclipse there are lots of advisories on how to do so to protect cameras and our eyesight: e.g. this warning from NASA "

 #1 – Safety First